MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

 Installation
 ~~~~~~~~~~~~

-The :mod:`nmrstarlib` package runs under Python 3.
+The :mod:`nmrstarlib` package runs under Python 2.7 and Python 3.4+.
 Starting with Python 3.4 pip_ is included by default.
 To install system-wide with pip_ run the following:

 Install on Linux, Mac OS X